DimensionDev/Maskbook/docs/rfc/000-Payload-v37.md

 `PayloadAlpha37` is a extendable tuple type.
 To omit the field name, the compressed output can have a smaller size.

-Future extensions must appended to the end of the tuple, client must ignore the unknown new items in the tuple.
+Future extensions must be appended to the end of the tuple, and the client must ignore the unknown items in the tuple.

 Here is the definition of `PayloadAlpha37`.
 (Note, the syntax is named tuple in TypeScript and it won't appears in the real data.)